Developer guide

 Refresh Token /refresh header Authorization Bearer: <Refresh Token>

-Activity Upload /activities/create/upload .gpx or .fit file
+Activity Upload /activities/create/upload .gpx, .tcx, .gz or .fit file

 Set Weight /health/weight JSON {'weight': , 'created_at': yyyy-MM-dd}